Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 After you have some traffic coming to your site, conduct an audit of your traffic using a tool like Google Analytics.
 Figure out where your visitors come from — is it SEO traffic, ad traffic, or something else?
 Also, assess where most visitors are landing — which pages are getting the most traffic?
 Once you know this, you can focus your lead generation optimization efforts on these high-traffic pages, filling them with lead magnets.

 It’s crucial to use your home page strategically to generate leads or build your email list.
-This list enables you to actively market to individuals, who might have otherwise visited and left.
+This list enables you to actively market to individuals who might have otherwise visited and left.
 Do this by adding a lead magnet offering to your home page and attaching a lead capture form to it.

 Here are some home page offers that tend to perform well:

 Also, consider using pop-ups or slide-ins — small windows that appear on the page after a certain time period.
-These direct the visitor’s attention to your lead magnet, the form, and the CTA button.
+These direct the visitor’s attention to your lead magnet, the form, and the call-to-action (CTA) button.
 They can therefore be more effective than relying on visitors to locate the form themselves on a busy home page.
 Here’s an example of a pop-up email form done right:

 In addition to your home page, it’s important to put lead magnets on your most visited blog posts and pages (hence why a traffic audit is so crucial).
 Ensure that these magnets are relevant to the page offering them, and therefore to the current needs and interests of the visitor.
 This increases the chances they’ll click on it.